sashankg/enclave/README.md

 ```

 ##Contributing
 If you're interested in contributing please make a PR.
 The code is pretty rocky right now, but I'd be stoked to see some participation.
-I've tried to document the code so that it's understandable how things work together.
+I've tried to document the code so that it's understandable.
 It's pretty small at the moment.

 Just make a fork and a PR!